 In the B&H series, individual photographers have different and sometimes contradictory assumptions, goals, or purposes, even though they may shoot the same subjects.
 As a result, their advice is often contradictory, and yet is usually couched in absolute terms: “Never do this… This is what you want to do….”
-It would behoove any artist, when talking about their work, to mention the rhetorical choices they made before ever creating their artwork.
+Any artist, when talking about their work, should mention the rhetorical choices they made before ever creating their artwork.
 Here’s what I mean by rhetorical choices:

 When taking a photograph, there are always three factors that inform decisions about subject and composition: